-- (a) The following shall constitute the business recycling requirement performance standard: - (1) Businesses shall source separate all recyclable paper, cardboard, glass and plastic bottles and jars, and aluminum and tin cans for reuse or recycling; - (2) Businesses and business recycling service customers shall ensure the provision of recycling containers for internal maintenance or work areas where recyclable materials may be collected, stored, or both; and - (3) Businesses and business recycling service customers shall post accurate signs where recyclable materials are collected, stored, or both that identify the materials that the Business must source separate for reuse or recycling and that provide recycling instructions. - (b) Local governments shall establish a method for ensuring compliance with the business recycling requirement.
+(a) Businesses must:

-- (c) Local governments may exempt a business from some or all of the business recycling requirement if: - (1) The Business provides access to the local government for a site visit; and - (2) The local government determines during the site visit that the business cannot comply with the business recycling requirement.
-[Ord.
-08-1200.]
+- (1) Source-separate all recyclable paper, cardboard, glass and plastic bottles and jars, and aluminum and tin cans for reuse or recycling; - (2) Provide recycling receptacles for internal maintenance or work areas where recyclable materials may be collected, stored, or both; and - (3) Post accurate signs where recyclable materials are collected, stored, or both that identify the materials that the business must source-separate for reuse or recycling and that provide recycling instructions. - (b) A local government must ensure that businesses comply with the business recycling requirement. - (c) A local government may exempt a business from some or all of the business recycling requirement if: - (1) The business provides access to the local government for a site visit; and - (2) The local government determines during the site visit that the business cannot comply with the business recycling requirement.

-5.10.340 Metro Enforcement of Business Recycling Requirement
+5.15.260 Metro Enforcement of Business Recycling Requirement